benlau6/benlau6.github.io/src/content/notes/bayesian-statistics.md

 - Bootstrapping aims to estimate the distribution of an estimator to answer how accurate an estimator is estimated, while Bayesian approach aims to estimate the posterior distribution of a parameter.
 So in some sense, they are similar.
 - While modeling for proportions, with rare events, bootstrapping performs poorly since it might includes p=0 or p=1 in some of the samples, while Bayesian approach can handle this by using a Beta distribution as a prior, which excludes 0 and 1.

+## Would a Bayesian model overfit?

+Yes, it would.
+But the prior assumptions act as a regularizer, which can be seen as a way to prevent overfitting.
+As a side note, since the regularization term from prior distributions, Bayesian estimators are intrinsically biased. [regularization](regularization.md#a-probabilistic-interpretation-of-regularization) [discussion](https://stats.stackexchange.com/questions/265094/is-it-true-that-bayesian-methods-dont-overfit)

 ## Recommended Readings

 - [機器學習中的貝氏定理：生成模型 (Generative Model) 與判別模型 (Discriminative Model)](https://taweihuang.hpd.io/2017/03/21/mlbayes/)